icebert04/icebert04.github.io/_posts/2018-3-27-goodbye-kawhi.md

 The San Antonio Spurs work so hard for many years to attain the respect from all over the NBA.
 It will be a shame to let a toxic guy like Kawhi to poison their hard earned legacy!

 So goodbye Kawhi!
-The Spurs will move on succesfully.... even without you!
+The Spurs will move on successfully.... even without you!